Employee Onboarding Process in 3 Easy StepsBlog / November 9, 2020 / with Lisa Debatin

 It is important to have a comprehensive and structured approach that makes it easier for the new employee to arrive.
 After all, the onboarding journey encompasses the induction process and the integration of the new colleague into the company and its corporate culture.

 WHEN DOES THE ONBOARDING PROCESS BEGIN?

 The onboarding of new colleagues officially begins with signing the employment contract and ends with the probationary period.
 This is usually six months.
 In order not to put new employees under pressure, the onboarding period should be officially agreed on.
-An onboarding plan is beneficial for both sides here, as it provides a clear structure and overview for the company and new colleagues.
+An onboarding plan benefits both sides here, providing a clear structure and overview for the company and new colleagues.

 WHO IS RESPONSIBLE FOR ENSURING OPTIMAL ONBOARDING PROCESSES?